finos/community/docs/governance/Software-Projects/Contribution.md

 - Review the project specific roadmap, area of focus, typically contained in a project Readme.md.
 - Review [good first issue/help wanted issues in the FINOS GitHub organization](https://github.com/search?q=org%3Afinos+is%3Aopen+label%3A%22good+first+issue%22%2C%22help+wanted%22)

-> **NOTE**: Forms of contribution that require a contributor to make git commits, and in turn, request those to be merged via pull requests, must comply with the [Contribution Compliance Requirements](Contribution-Compliance-Requirements.md) in place within FINOS.
+**NOTE**: Forms of contribution that require a contributor to make git commits, and in turn, request those to be merged via pull requests, must comply with the [Contribution Compliance Requirements](/docs/governance/Software-Projects/contribution-compliance-requirements) in place within FINOS.

 ## Contribution of an existing code base into FINOS as a new project

 Are you a [FINOS member](https://finos.org/members) and you have an existing project, either already open source or proprietary, that would be a good fit within the FINOS community?
 Or do you want to form a [Special Interest Group](/docs/governance/special-interest-groups/) to discuss a specific topic?
 Here's how to propose a new contribution.

 ### Pre-Work: Contribution Fitness
 First off, you want to evaluate whether the contribution is suitable for a Foundation-hosted open source project, in terms of long term expectations and desire to build a diverse Community of adopters and contributors.
-Every Project contributed to the Foundation can come into an [Incubating stage](/docs/governance/software-projects/stages/incubating), which sets out a comprehensive set of criteria to review to evaluate contribution fitness is the [Incubation checklist](/docs/governance/software-projects/stages/incubating/#incubating-lifecycle-checklist).
+Every Project contributed to the Foundation comes into an [Incubating stage](/docs/governance/Software-Projects/project-lifecycle), which sets out a comprehensive set of criteria to review to evaluate contribution fitness is the Incubation checklist.
 Contributors are encouraged to evaluate the checklist and ensure they are willing to achieve those criteria before, during and after contribution.
-If the project is not mature enough to be contributed to FINOS, but the project could still could use a neutral space to collaborate, contributors are encouraged to propose the project to be created in [FINOS Labs](https://github.com/finos-labs/).

-> **OPTIONAL**: [FINOS Members](https://finos.org/members) can carry out a pre-incubation so called [Formation stage](/docs/governance/software-projects/project-lifecycle/#forming-projects-optional), where the FINOS team and Members can support the contributor to socialize, gauge interest and ready the project for open sourcing, in a time-bound Member-only visible basis.
-If you want to explore a formation stage, please reach out to [FINOS Member Success](mailto:membersuccess@finos.org).
+> Optionally FINOS Members can carry out a pre-incubation so called [Formation stage](/docs/governance/Software-Projects/project-lifecycle/#forming-projects-optional), where the FINOS team and Members can support the contributor to socialize, gauge interest and ready the project for open sourcing, in a time-bound Member-only visible basis.

 ### Step 1: Submit a contribution proposal
 Draft a proposal to be reviewed by the FINOS team.
 Please use the available templates for: